-Sales of rough diamonds, if any, are recognized when significant risks and rewards of ownership are transferred to the customer, the amount of sales can be measured reliably and the receipts of future economic benefits are probable.
+Sales of rough diamonds, if any, are recognized when control transfers to the customer, the amount of sales can be measured reliably and the receipts of future economic benefits are probable.
 Sales are measured at the fair value of the consideration received or receivable.
 All of the Company's property interests are currently in the exploration and evaluation stage and therefore do not generate sales revenue.